dudzon/githubProject2/readme.md

 this is readme file.
-This change is added in devBranch
+This change is added in devBranch.
+This is new message after resetting one commit.